GRB 230204B: GIT Discovery of a Fast Fading Afterglow Associated with an Energetic GRB from a Massive-Star Progenitor: Prompt emission: interpretation

-\vbdone \citet{2004ApJ...616..331G} claimed that there exists a tight correlation between rest-frame peak energy $E_{p}$ and the beaming-corrected bolometric emission energy $E_{\gamma}$, i.e.

-Using the above relation, we find that the beaming-corrected bolometric emission energy of \thisgrb\ is $\sim 6.4 \times 10^{51}$~erg, which is slightly more than the typical reservoir energy of the jet ($10^{51}$~erg) for long GRBs.
+Using the measured value of $E_{\mathrm{iso}}$, we obtain $\Gamma_{j,0} \sim 700$ for \thisgrb.
+This estimate is consistent with the bulk Lorentz factors inferred independently from the time-resolved photospheric analysis (Section~\ref{sec:photospheric}), supporting a highly relativistic outflow.

-\vbdone \citet{2001ApJ...562L..55F} found that in pre-Swift GRBs, the jet opening angle $\theta_0$ seems to be anti-correlated with $E_{\mathrm{iso}}$ through $E_{\rm iso} \propto \theta^{-2}_0$, so that the jet-corrected $\gamma$--ray energy $E_{\gamma} \approx (\theta^2_0 / 2)E_{\mathrm{iso}}$ is roughly constant, $\approx 10^{51}$ erg for long-duration GRBs.
-The implication is that long GRBs have a standard energy reservoir.
-Wider jets tend to have a lower energy concentration, while narrow jets have a higher energy concentration.
-Using this relation, we calculated the jet opening angle as $4.4\degr$, indicating a collimated jet --- consistent with expectations for energetic GRBs \citep{2001ApJ...560L..49P}.
+\citet{2001ApJ...562L..55F} found that in pre-Swift GRBs, the jet opening angle $\theta_0$ seems to be anticorrelated with $E_{\mathrm{iso}}$ through $E_{\rm iso} \propto \theta^{-2}_0$, so that the jet-corrected gamma-ray energy $E_{\gamma} \approx (\theta^2_0 / 2)E_{\mathrm{iso}}$ is roughly constant, $\approx 10^{51}$~erg for LGRBs.
+Subsequent studies have shown that this characteristic energy can extend up to $\sim10^{52}$~erg, particularly for energetic GRBs \citep{Cenko_2010}.
+The implication is that wider jets tend to have a lower energy concentration, while narrow jets have a higher energy concentration.
+Using this relation, we estimate a jet opening angle of $\theta_0 \sim (1.7^\circ - 5.5^\circ)$, suggesting a relatively collimated outflow.